revankes/Plaque-detection/README.md

 # Plaque-detection
-Python script using Fiji to detect beta-amyloid plaques in confocal images Written by Romina Ambrosini Defendi
+Python script using Fiji to detect beta-amyloid plaques in confocal images.
+Written by Romina Ambrosini Defendi.